xp44mm/Notebook/F#/Programming with Objects.md

 * Heap allocated memory: Used by all reference-typed objects.

-* File handles: Such as operating system file handles represented by System.IO.FileStream objects and its subtypes
+* File handles: Such as operating system file handles represented by `System.IO.FileStream` objects and its subtypes

-* Network connections: Such as operating system I/O completion ports represented by System.Net.WebResponse and its subtypes
+* Network connections: Such as operating system I/O completion ports represented by `System.Net.WebResponse` and its subtypes

-* Threads: Such as operating system threads represented by System.Threading.
+* Threads: Such as operating system threads represented by `System.Threading`.
 Thread objects and also worker threads in the .NET thread pool

-* Graphics objects: Such as drawing objects represented by various constructs under the System.Drawing namespace
+* Graphics objects: Such as drawing objects represented by various constructs under the `System.Drawing` namespace

-* Concurrency objects: Such as operating system synchronization objects represented by System.Threading.WaitHandle objects and its subtypes
+* Concurrency objects: Such as operating system synchronization objects represented by `System.Threading.WaitHandle` objects and its subtypes

 All resources are necessarily finite.
 In .NET programming, some resources such as memory are fully managed, in the sense that you almost never need to consider when to clean up memory.
 This is done automatically through a process called garbage collection.
 Chapter 18 will look at garbage collection in more detail.
 Other resources must be reclaimed and/or recycled.